 \subsection{Origin of phase stabilities}

-It is also interesting to understand how the electronic structure is changed by the stacking sequence along the $c$-axis.
-The DOS for metals with a $hcp$ structure is generally characterized by the presence of a deep valley or dip near the Fermi level ($E_F$), where $E_F$ is at the lowest position (the bottom) of the deep valley.\cite{JYamashita_BeMg73, Paxton1997, BlahaPRB_hcpMetal} In the 1970s, before first-principles calculations were established, Yamashita $et$ $al.$ suggested that the depth of the valleys in the DOS represents the magnitude of splitting of the main peaks of the DOS between those in the occupied and unoccupied states.
-This is a kind of energy separation between the bonding and antibonding molecular orbitals due to the significant hybridization between the $s$ and $p$ states.\cite{Slater1965,JYamashita_BeMg73} By comparing the electronic structure of $hcp$-Be and $hcp$-Mg, they also suggested that the degree of energy splitting between the two main peaks (the width of the deep valley or the dip) appears as a difference in the enthalpy of formation (or cohesive energies) between the different metals.\cite{JYamashita_Book73} At that time, it would have been difficult to quantitatively calculate the difference of the heats of formation; however, these quantities can now be calculated from first principles.
+It is also interesting to understand how the stacking sequence along the $c$ axis changes the electronic structure.
+The DOS for metals with an hcp structure is generally characterized by a deep valley or dip near the Fermi level ($E_F$), where $E_F$ is at the lowest position (the bottom) of the deep valley~\cite{JYamashita_BeMg73, Paxton1997, BlahaPRB_hcpMetal}.
+In the 1970s, before first-principles calculations were established, Inoue and Yamashita suggested that the depth of the valleys in the DOS represents the magnitude of splitting of the main peaks of the DOS between those in the occupied and unoccupied states~\cite{JYamashita_BeMg73}.
+This is a type of energy separation between the bonding and antibonding molecular orbitals due to the significant hybridization between the $s$ and $p$ states~\cite{Slater1965,JYamashita_BeMg73}.
+From a comparison of the electronic structure of hcp Be and hcp Mg, they also suggested that the degree of energy splitting between the two main peaks (the width of the deep valley or dip) appears as a difference in the enthalpy of formation (or cohesive energies) between the metals~\cite{JYamashita_Book73}.
+In the early 1970s, it would have been difficult to quantitatively calculate the difference in the heats of formation.

 Later, Andersen derived the force theorem, which describes how the change in the total energy of an electron system can be calculated to the first order in a virtual displacement~\cite{springford1979}.
 With this theorem, the energy difference can be simply calculated with DFT as the differences of appropriate sums of the one-electron eigenvalue energies~\cite{HEINE19801, Skriver1982FT}.
 Therefore, the phase stability analysis based on DOS near the $E_F$ is effective to understand the energy change associated with small displacement based on the force theorem.